RisinT96/cdefmt/README.md

 1. Load the **original, unstripped** binary - there we find the `.cdefmt` section and the debugging information.
 2. Extract the log id from the binary blob.<br>
     Since we have the elf, we know the size of a pointer in the target, so we know the size of the log id.
-3. Find the log metadata in the `.cdefmt` section, and parse the json.
+3. Find the log metadata in the `.cdefmt` section, and parse the binary structure.
 4. Use the counter and source file to find the debugging information describing the log's arguments.
 5. Parse the remaining fields of the log args structure.
 6. Format the log string with the parsed arguments.